trackmania-rl/tmrl/readme/tuto_library.md

 env_cls=partial(GenericGymEnv, id="rtgym:real-time-gym-v0", gym_kwargs={"config": my_config})
 ```

-We could create a dummy environment to retrieve the action and observation spaces:
+We can create a dummy environment to retrieve the action and observation spaces:

 ```python
 dummy_env = env_cls()